 Half million dollar bond set for Bluefield bomb threat suspect

 Aug.
-23—PRINCETON — New details emerged Tuesday in the case of a local man who used magazines to make body armor and brought a hoax bomb Monday into a federal building and placed another one outside a Bluefield church.
+24—PRINCETON — New details emerged Tuesday in the case of a local man who used magazines to make body armor, armed himself with a box cutter and brought a hoax bomb Monday into a federal building and placed another one outside a Bluefield church.

 James Dean Fowler, 50, of Bluefield was arraigned late Monday evening by Magistrate Mike Flanigan on felony charges including two counts of manufacturing a hoax bomb, a count of false report of an explosive device and two counts of terrorist hoaxes, according to the criminal complaint filed by Detective-Lieutenant K.L.
 Adams of the Bluefield Police Department.